saimeda1/L08-Team-1/PhaseTwoREADME.md

 - `java.io.*`: Provides input/output functionality.
 - `java.net.Socket`: Represents a socket for network communication.
 - `java.util.Scanner`: Allows reading user input from the console.

+# Server Class

+The `Server` class listens for incoming client connections on a specific port.
+It also creates a ClientHandler for each connection to handle client requests.
+It interfaces with UserDatase to retrieve or update user data as requested by clients.
+It also manages server resources and ensures clean shutdown on server stop.

+## Constructors

+### Server(int port)

+- **Parameters:**
+    - `port`: The port on which the server will listen for incoming connections.

+## Methods

+### loadUsers()

+- **Description:** Loads user data from a file (if available) or initializes the user database.
+- **Implementation:** Reads user objects from a file named "user_data.dat" using ObjectInputStream and adds them to the user database.

+### start()

+- **Description:**  Starts the server, waiting for incoming client connections.
+- **Implementation:** Enters a continuous loop where the server socket accepts incoming client connections.
+For each connection, it creates a new instance of ClientHandler to handle client communication.

+## Main Method

+### main(String[] args)

+- **Description:** Entry point of the server application.
+- **Implementation:** Instatiates a `Server` object with the specified port (1112 by default) and starts the server by invoking the `start()` method.